-Although our furry best friends may seem more than happy to eat anything that they can get their paws on, there are several foods dogs shouldn’t eat, including chocolates, grapes, macadamia nuts, and more!
+Our furry best friends may seem more than happy to eat anything that they can get their paws on!
+But there are several foods dogs shouldn’t eat, including chocolates, grapes, macadamia nuts and more!

-In this article, we’ll provide you with a full list of dog foods to avoid, then we’ll go through the healthy foods that you should be feeding your dogs, including our very own Formulas for Life dog foods.
+Practicing good habits like not leaving food out on the table, and dog-proofing their trash bins can make it very simple.
+We’ll provide you with a full list of dog foods to avoid, then we’ll go through the healthy foods that you could be feeding your dogs!

-In many cases, even if your dog does consume an item from this list, there’s a good chance that they will end up being completely ok, but if your dogs eat anything from this list, we suggest monitoring them closely and getting in touch with your veterinarian as soon as possible to make sure that your dog won’t require medical intervention.
+In many cases, even if your dog does consume an item from this list, there’s a good chance that they will end up being ok.
+If your dogs eat anything from this list, we suggest monitoring them closely.
+Get in touch with your veterinarian as soon as possible to make sure that your dog won’t require medical intervention.

 Below is our comprehensive list of foods dogs can’t eat:

-Chocolate & Coffee When discussing what dogs can’t eat, chocolate is often mentioned first.
-However, chocolate is derived from cacao nuts—a nut that many other foods are also derived from, including coffee.
-Chocolate and coffee contain a family of compounds known as methylxanthines, and when ingested by dogs, these can cause severe side effects, including:
+When discussing what dogs can’t eat, chocolate is often mentioned first.
+Chocolate is derived from cacao nuts—a nut that many other foods are also derived from, including coffee.
+Chocolate and coffee contain a family of compounds known as methylxanthines.
+When ingested by dogs, these can cause severe side effects, including:

-Citrus Citric acid can cause many problems for dogs; however, like most of the items on this list, the severity of symptoms depends on the amount consumed and the size of the dog.
-For some dogs, the citric acid contained in foods like lemons, oranges, and limes can cause stomach irritation and potentially even issues with their central nervous system.
-This also means pet owners should refrain from giving their dogs acidic drinks like lemonade, as they contain just as much citric acid as the fruits themselves.
+Citric acid can cause many problems for dogs.
+However, like most of the items on this list, the severity of symptoms depends on the amount consumed and the size of the dog.
+For some dogs, the citric acid contained in foods like lemons, oranges and limes can cause stomach irritation and possibly issues with their central nervous system.
+This also means pet owners should not give dogs acidic drinks like lemonade, as they contain just as much citric acid as the fruits themselves.

-Nuts Although not all nuts are toxic to dogs, some nuts, like macadamia nuts, are extremely toxic to dogs.
-If ingested, your dog may experience neurological problems, tremors, vomiting, weakness, and hyperthermia.
-Other nuts, like pistachios, can upset your dog’s stomach, and if fed for an extended period, can cause serious health conditions like pancreatitis.
-That said, all nuts contain high amounts of oils and fats, which can lead to obesity and other health issues, so they should generally be avoided for dogs.
-While peanuts and cashews are safe to feed dogs in small quantities, there are other, more nutritious dog treats available, like Lucy Pet’s own dog treats made with real meat and high-quality, complex carbohydrates.
+Although not all nuts are bad for dogs, some nuts, like macadamia nuts, are extremely toxic to them.
+If ingested, your dog may experience neurological problems, tremors, vomiting and weakness.
+Other nuts, like pistachios, can upset your dog’s stomach.
+If fed for an extended period, it can cause serious health conditions like pancreatitis.
+That said, all nuts contain high amounts of oils and fats, which can lead to obesity and other health issues.
+So they should generally be avoided for dogs.
+While peanuts and cashews are safe to feed dogs in small quantities, there are more nutritious dog treats available.
+Like Lucy Pet’s own dog treats made with real meat and high-quality, complex carbohydrates.

 Common symptoms of lactose intolerance in dogs include:

-That said, many dogs can safely consume small amounts of milk and dairy as a treat, and as always, we recommend consulting your veterinarian whenever making a change to your dog’s diet.
+That said, many dogs can safely consume small amounts of milk and dairy as a treat.
+But we recommend consulting your veterinarian whenever making a change to your dog’s diet.

-Onions, Garlic, Chives Onions, garlic, and chives can cause damage to your dog’s red blood cells, causing anemia, upset stomach, lethargy, and more.
+Onions, garlic, and chives can cause damage to your dog’s red blood cells, causing anemia, upset stomach, lethargy and more.